kaskadi/action-slscli/docs/template.md

 {{>main}}
 **Attention:** this action does not include error handling to avoid blocking a workflow because of a non blocking error thrown by _Serverless_.
 For example _Invalid stage identifier_ errors which occur when deploying an API without resources but does not prevent the API from effectively being created.

-You are therefore responsible for ensuring that your _Serverless_ configuration files are exempt of error (_hint_: you can use `sls deploy --noDeploy` command locally to see any error that may occur)
+You are therefore responsible for ensuring that your _Serverless_ configuration files are exempt of error (_hint_: you can use `sls deploy --noDeploy` command locally to see any error that may occur).